UPTokenizing/digitalIdentity/Local-Setup.md

       - #### Step 9.
         **Connect MySQL with the frontend**
-        To connect the database directly to the frontend, create a .env file in the root folder of every frontend project (the same directory where the server.js file is located, for example, for project **frontendIdentityDigital** the path is [digitalIdentity/frontendIdentityDigital/frontendDigitalApp/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendIdentityDigital/frontendDigitalApp/)  ) with the following settings (it is based on the past example):
+        To connect the database directly to the frontend, create a .env file in the root folder of every frontend project (the same directory where the server.js file is located, for example, for project **frontendIdentityDigital** the path is [digitalIdentity/frontendIdentityDigital/frontendDigitalApp/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendIdentityDigital/frontendDigitalApp/)  ) with the following settings (it is based on the past example, Do not use \" or "#" for passwords):
         ```env
         DB_HOST=tokphy-mysql
         DB_USER=tokuser
-        DB_PASSWORD=user_pw123
+        DB_PASSWORD="user_pw123"
         DB_NAME=tokphydb
         JWT_SECRET=your_secure_secret_key_here
         ```